 Cabanas, Ranchos, and Casitas also have their own secondary pools.
 There’s nothing noteworthy about these, and they’re useful only if you want to avoid crowds or just be completely alone.

-Coronado Springs maintains an active recreation schedule, including a nightly campfire and Movies Under the Stars.
-Our most recent visit was during Christmas season, so we have that schedule:
+Coronado Springs maintains an active recreation schedule, including campfires and Movies Under the Stars.
+Here’s an August 2019 activity schedule (two pages):

 Location and Transportation at Coronado Springs

 Coronado Springs is categorized as being located in the “Animal Kingdom Resorts Area.”
 It’s nestled between Animal Kingdom, Disney’s Hollywood Studios, and Blizzard Beach.
 From Coronado Springs, you have to take the bus to all four theme parks, Typhoon Lagoon, Blizzard Beach, and Disney Springs.
 Magic Kingdom is the farthest, about a 15 minute trip.

 Coronado Springs, like the other moderate resorts, except Port Orleans — French Quarter sometimes, utilizes multiple bus stops.
 This is theoretically great because it means you don’t have to walk all the way to the main building for your bus.

-Practically, it’s a disaster, because your bus trips can take an extra 20 minutes.
-As always, we’re keen to suggest you consider Uber for getting around Walt Disney World, but of course you’ll have to walk all the way to El Centro for Uber, and this won’t help you getting to Magic Kingdom in a pinch (Ubers drop off at Transportation and Ticket Center for Magic Kingdom).
+Practically, it’s a disaster, because your bus trips can take an extra 10 minutes pretty easily.
+As always, we’re keen to suggest you consider Uber for getting around Walt Disney World, but of course you’ll have to walk all the way to Gran Destino for Uber, and this won’t help you getting to Magic Kingdom in a pinch (Ubers drop off at Transportation and Ticket Center for Magic Kingdom).

 For a business hotel, this isn’t such a huge problem, but for families who stay here (with or without business people), transportation continues to be a problem at the moderate resorts.